 The Role of Marigolds on the Day of the Dead

 An altar isn’t complete without the display of thousands of orangey golden marigolds that bring life to this celebration of passed loved ones.
-The strong visual color of the flowers is even more striking with the warm colors of candle lights that surround it.
-There’s a reason the marigold resembles the essence of Day of the Dead.
+The strong visual color of the flowers is even more 'wow' with the warm colors of candle lights that surround it.
+There’s a reason this flower resembles the essence of Day of the Dead.
 During the celebration, the spirits of the dead are said to visit the living.
-Marigolds, with their bold colors and pungent scent, guide the spirits to their altars.
+With their colors and pungent scent, guide the spirits to their altars.
 These flowers have a special symbolism expressing the brevity of life.

-It’s believed that Dia de los Muertos stems from an Aztec festival dedicated to the goddess Mictecacihuatl whose role was to guard the bones of the dead.
-The Aztecs considered marigolds a sacred flower so bred them to create bigger and more attractive flowers.
-Aztecs even used them for decorative and medicinal purposes as well as being edible flowers thought by the Aztecs to cure hiccups and even heal those struck by lightning.
+It’s believed that Día de Muertos stems from an Aztec festival dedicated to the goddess Mictecacihuatl, whose role was to guard the bones of the dead.
+The Aztecs considered marigolds a sacred flower, so they bred them to create bigger and more attractive flowers.
+Aztecs even used them for decorative and medicinal purposes, as well as being edible flowers thought to cure hiccups and even heal those struck by lightning.

 Three Key Things You Should Know About the Iconic Marigold Flower

-The beautiful 'flower of twenty petals' (aka the marigold) is one of the most important ornaments of Mexican tradition.
-Here are three things you should know about this iconic bloom!
+The 'flower of twenty petals' is one of the most important ornaments of Mexican tradition.
+Here are three things you should know about this flower:

 1. The planting of marigolds begins in June and July, and the harvest starts between October and November.
 The cempasúchil flower is native to Mexico and has been harvested since pre-Columbian times.
 Its Spanish name comes from the Náhuatl word 'cempoalxochitl'.